ankane/strong_migrations/README.md

 - adding a foreign key
 - adding a check constraint
 - setting NOT NULL on an existing column
+- using `change_table` (each operation in the block is validated as if it were a top-level call)

 Add to `config/initializers/strong_migrations.rb`: